flpm/oak/output/lists/subjects.md

     name: about Security
     title: 'Theme: Security'
     subtitle: Books about security, intelligence and risk
-    description: 'I have 16 books about Security in my bookshelf.
+    description: 'I have 16 books about Security in my personal library.

       ### Titles: